ThomasOM/Dusk/README.md

+# Dusk
+Server-side anticheat essentials for Minecraft 1.8 Uses transactions to track client state with [Pledge](https://github.com/ThomasOM/Pledge)

-# Reach
+# Features
-Accurate reach check using transactions with [Pledge](https://github.com/ThomasOM/Pledge) to verify when packets are received on the client.
-Assuming optimal conditions, this reach check can detect anything above an attack range of `3.00075` The small error is due to the 'fast math' feature in Optifine and can be removed if support is not needed.
+- Highly accurate range check detecting the lowest reach possible, anything above `3.00075` (Small error due to fast math)
+- Optimal timing check detecting when users run their game faster than the server time
+- Lag independent, users with bad connection do cause any checks to false

 # Important Notes
-- This reach check only works on Minecraft 1.8 and does not support any versions above or below
+- This is only functional for Minecraft 1.8 and does not support any versions above or below
-- The check has been tested for about ~20 minutes locally using clumsy and an autoclicker without any falses
+- All checks have been tested locally by using [clumsy](https://github.com/jagt/clumsy) to simulate network lag
 - Not sure if I missed something...
 If I did, feel free to open an issue or a pull request!